 Sun’s Rays May Prevent Food Allergies, Eczema

 The more sun kids have been exposed to, the less chance they’ll develop food allergies and eczema.
-That’s the intriguing finding of a study of 7,600 children across Australia, published in the Journal of Allergy and Clinical Immunology.
+That’s the intriguing finding of a study of 7,600 children across Australia, published in the Journal of Allergy and Clinical Immunology in early 2012.

 In the group of 4- to 5-year-old studied, the children living in southern Australia, which has a climate with moderate temperatures and fewer hours of sunlight, were more likely to have both food allergy and eczema.